-5.4 Subcontracting
+5.3 Subcontracting:

 - a.
-At the discretion of the Project Authority and upon his/her prior approval, the Contractor may use subcontractors to provide services described in this statement of work.
+At the discretion of the Project Authority and upon their prior approval, the Contractor may use subcontractors to provide services described in this statement of work.
 The Contractor must provide a current resume for any proposed subcontractor.
-The Project Authority will review the resume and decide, at his/her sole discretion, whether the subcontractor is acceptable to CSC.
+The Project Authority will review the resume and decide, at their sole discretion, whether the subcontractor is acceptable to CSC.
 Any subcontractor must meet the security requirements of the contract.
-Subcontractors are not to perform any work until the Project Authority's has granted his/her approval. - b.
+Subcontractors are not to perform any work until the Project Authority's has granted their approval. - b.
 Any subcontractors must sign reports and will be responsible for their contents.
 All reports prepared by a subcontractor, including students or trainees, will be countersigned by the registered psychologist named in the contract. - c.
 Any of the Contractor's personnel not delivering direct services but with access to Correctional Service Canada documentation must meet the security requirements of the contract prior to handling the material.

-5.5 Location of Work
+5.4 Location of Work:

-- a.
-The Contractor must provide mental health care to offenders on-site at the Institution mentioned under section 3.
-Objective. - b.
-The Contractor must visit incarcerated offenders in interview rooms in segregation or cell range areas as requested by the Project Authority.
+- The Contractor must provide mental health care to offenders on-site for federal offenders housed in provincial jails in Newfoundland and Labrador mentioned under section 3.
+Objective. - The Contractor must visit incarcerated offenders in interview rooms in a unit or cell range areas as requested by the Project Authority.

 c.
-Telepsychology by Videoconferencing
+Telepsychology by Videoconferencing:

-Although in person services are preferred, the contractor may provide telepsychology sessions (psychology services by videoconference) to offenders if qualified and experienced, as requested and approved by the Project Authority.
+The Contractor must provide Telepsychology sessions (psychology services by videoconference) to federal offenders housed in provincial jails in Newfoundland and Labrador to offenders if qualified and experienced, as requested and approved by the Project Authority.
 The Contractor must contact the Project Authority to obtain written approval prior to any work being done via videoconference.
 The Project Authority will grant approval, at their sole discretion, on a site-by-site basis.
 The Contractor must also provide a summary of any work being done via videoconference to the Project Authority.